 Since then, highlights from CZI’s work in science include supporting the global Human Cell Atlas effort to map every cell in the healthy human body, and launching the Chan Zuckerberg Biohub to develop tools with and for scientists.
-One recent project is IDseq, an open-source, cloud-based tool that will enable researchers around the world to quickly identify pathogens at the root of disease outbreaks—before they spread across the globe.
+One recent project is Chan Zuckerberg ID (formerly IDseq), an open-source, cloud-based tool that will enable researchers around the world to quickly identify pathogens at the root of disease outbreaks—before they spread across the globe.

 About Cold Spring Harbor Laboratory

 Founded in 1890, Cold Spring Harbor Laboratory has shaped contemporary biomedical research and education with programs in cancer, neuroscience, plant biology and quantitative biology.
 Home to eight Nobel Prize winners, the private, not-for-profit Laboratory employs 1,100 people, including 600 scientists, students, and technicians.
 The Meetings & Courses Program hosts more than 12,000 scientists from around the world each year on its campuses in Long Island and in Suzhou, China.
 The Laboratory’s education arm also includes an academic publishing house, a graduate school, and programs for middle and high school students and teachers.